-apt-get install glite-voms-server-config
+apt-get install glite-voms-server-mysql-config

-4. Installation via gLite installer scripts

-1. Download the latest version of the VOMS server installation script glite-voms-server_installer.sh from the gLite web site.
+- 2. Installation via gLite installer scripts - 3.
+Download the latest version of the VOMS server installation script glite-voms-server-mysql_installer.sh from the gLite web site.
 It is recommended to download the script in a clean directory.

-chmod u+x glite-voms-server_installer.sh
+chmod u+x glite-voms-server-mysgl installer.sh

-sh glite-voms-server_installer.sh
+sh glite-voms-server-mysql_installer.sh

 Run the script as root.
-All the required RPMS are downloaded from the gLite software repository in the directory glite-rgma-server next to the installation script and the installation procedure is started.
+All the required RPMS are downloaded from the gLite software repository in the directory glite-voms-server-mysql next to the installation script and the installation procedure is started.
 If some RPM is already installed, it is upgraded if necessary.
 Check the screen output for errors or warnings.